brillout/wildcard-api/readme.md

 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Is your API meant to be used by third parties?
 Use REST or GraphQL.
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Is your API meant to be used by yourself?
-Use Wildcard.
+Use RPC.

 &nbsp;